DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 #### Providers should note:

-* The API assumes schools intend to work with a given provider for consecutive cohorts.
+* the API assumes schools intend to work with a given provider for consecutive cohorts.
 School induction tutors will be prompted to confirm existing partnerships with providers **will continue** into the upcoming cohort.
 Providers do not need take any action to continue existing partnerships with schools from one cohort to the next
-* In order for new providers to confirm partnerships with schools for an upcoming cohorts, school induction tutors must first notify DfE that their schools **will not continue** their former partnerships with existing providers for the upcoming cohort.
+* in order for new providers to confirm partnerships with schools for an upcoming cohorts, school induction tutors must first notify DfE that their schools **will not continue** their former partnerships with existing providers for the upcoming cohort.
 Until induction tutors have done this, any new partnerships with new providers will be rejected by the API
-* You can use POST to create a new partnership once one has been rejected
+* you can use POST to create a new partnership once one has been rejected

 For more detailed information see the specifications for this [confirm an ECF partnership endpoint.](/api-reference/reference-v3.html#api-v3-partnerships-ecf-post)